Paul Amor (Discloseable Pecuniary Interest Form)

 Paul Amor moved to the Old School House in Milton Abbas on June 1st 2016.
 Previously he lived in Penn Hill, Poole.
 He is married to Tanzi, and has 2 grown up children, one of whom still lives with him in the village.
 Since graduating, he has worked for JP Morgan Chase (a large US Bank) for the past 22yrs, and is currently Executive Director for Global Liquidity and Account Services, managing the Technology & Product delivery for the global Banking Division.
 “My core skillset is Leadership; managing the delivery of complex Programs.
 I am skilled in various areas of business from legal, contracts, regulatory/audit, vendor management, finance and accounting, project management, strategy & technology.
 I have also run various pillars to support our workforce, most recently I was head of Diversity, promoting inclusion and culture, as well as gender diversity.
 Over the years I have been part of our Good Works initiatives to help the local community, and have also been a sponsor for JPMorgan’s Technology Graduate, Intern & Apprentice schemes for our UK Banking business.
 I would hope my experience would be a benefit to Milton Abbas.
 I look forward to supporting the village to thrive, and be all it can be.”

-David Cocking lives on the edge of the Abbey estate and has been back home permanently in Milton Abbas for the last 3 years.
-Mostly he has worked abroad in the oil industry; 30 years plus with B.P.
-He says that he and his wife Jill, are now semi-retired and are both much enjoying life in the parish.
+David Cocking moved to his home on the edge of the Abbey estate in 1992.
+During his career with a large multi-national company he and his family spent much of their time overseas before David retired back to Milton Abbas in 2015.
 Why has he offered to sit as a parish councillor?
 “It is much to do” he says, “with living abroad.
-Here most of us take for granted some of the precious aspects of life in the U.K. If you live here they are all around us and we really don’t notice.
-But when viewed from afar it is then that certain aspects of British culture stand out as being unique.
-It is those benefits that I would like to nurture and help conserve now that I am home again”.
+Here most of us take for granted some of the precious aspects of life in the UK.
+If you live here they are all around us but we often don’t notice.
+But when viewed from afar it is only then that certain aspects of British culture and heritage stand out as being unique and of great value.
+It is those aspects that I would like to nurture and help conserve now that I am home again”.
+I am also finding it an excellent way to get to know some great people in the village and it is rewarding to be able to help where I can.
+The skills that David brings to the parish council are those developed throughout his career in senior leadership and management roles.

 For most of my career I have worked for the Prison Service and over the years have acquired negotiating skills learned in difficult situations.
 This experience might I think stand me in good stead as a parish councillor!
 I have now in addition, a small computer that helps me run Steeptonbill Farm and its associated Farm shop.
 On a day to day basis, I am made very aware of the issues and concerns that confront the people of Milton Abbas.
 I believe I will have a positive impact on village activities as I always try to approach problems with a down to earth and rational outlook.
 It will be a great pleasure to be of service to the village.